• Post author:

 You are currently viewing Pandas Create New DataFrame By Selecting Specific Columns

-You can create new pandas DataFrame by selecting specific columns by using DataFrame.copy(), DataFrame.filter(), DataFrame.transpose(), DataFrame.assign() functions.
+To create a new DataFrame by selecting specific columns from an existing DataFrame in Pandas, you can use the DataFrame.copy(), DataFrame.filter(), DataFrame.transpose(), DataFrame.assign() functions.
 DataFrame.iloc[] and DataFrame.loc[] are also used to select columns.
-In this article, I will explain how to select a single column or multiple columns to create a new pandas Dataframe with detailed examples.
+In this article, I will explain how to select a single column or multiple columns to create new pandas DataFrame with detailed examples.

-If, You are in hurry below are some quick examples to create a new DataFrame by selecting specific columns.
+Following are quick examples of creating a new DataFrame by selecting specific columns.

 df2 = df[['Courses', 'Fee']].copy()